akhilesh-balaji/Textylic/README.md

 <!-- As of now, there are a few bugs.
 Here are a couple of the known bugs that I am working on fixing:
 N/A -->

+You can download from the github releases page: https://github.com/akhilesh-balaji/Textylic/releases

 ## Features

 ### Windows 7-esque desktop widget